Reiss-ASmith/House-Price-Paid-ETL-Pipeline/README.md

 ## Future Improvements

-- Python scripts to automatically download and incrementally load new House Price Paid data from the UK government website
+- Deploy the pipeline to a cloud-hosted PostgreSQL database (Azure)
-- Basic data quality checks such as row counts, null checks, and duplicate detection
+- Automate monthly updates using GitHub Actions
-- Automated execution of pipeline steps
+- Add basic data quality checks such as row counts and null checks
-- Integration with a BI dashboard
+- Migrate analytics layer to Microsoft Fabric

 ---